domhnall/renupharm/TROUBLESHOOTING.md

 * Run certbot-auto from the commandline which should install the certs

   > cd ~/letsencrypt
-  > ./certbot-auto certonly -d renupharm.ie -d www.renupharm.ie
+  > ./certbot-auto certonly --nginx -d renupharm.ie -d www.renupharm.ie

 * With certs in place, rebuild nginx container with SSL block in place
 * Redeploy to ECS